-IngestActions Set this parameter to add a document field to each document security in your IDOL Server configuration file.
+IngestActions Set this parameter to add a document field to each

-NOTE: The field name and value that you specify must match the name and value you used to identify SharePoint name of the membership or role provider, from which a user or group originates, in the ACL.
+NOTE: The field name and value that you specify must match the name and value you used to identify name of the membership or role provider, from which a user or group originates, in the ACL.
 If your SharePoint repository is configured to use claims-based authentication with multiple claims providers, set this parameter to true.